PackeTsar/freeztp/README.md

 ####  2. STEP 2 - IOS Upgrade: The imagediscoveryfile is used to discover the IOS bin file
   - NOTE: _DHCP Option 125 will contain (in hex form) the name of the imagediscoveryfile setting ("freeztp_ios_upgrade" by default in the ZTP configuration) which is a fictitious file containing the name of the .bin or .tar file the switch needs to download for the upgrade._
   - **Step 2.1:** The switch will send a TFTP request to ZTP requesting imagediscoveryfile ("freeztp_ios_upgrade" by default).
+    - **Step 2.1.1:** FreeZTP will check the file download log (seen by using `ztp show downloads`) to see if the "freeztp_ios_upgrade" file has been downloaded by that IP address within the image-supression timeframe (set with `set image-supression <seconds-to-supress>`).
+This time-saving feature prevents some switch models from upgrading their IOS, automatically rebooting, then attempting the upgrade again after a reboot (which results in the switch downloading the IOS image a second time, just to abort the upgrade since the software is the same version).
   - **Step 2.2:** FreeZTP will check its "imagefile" (`ztp set imagefile someIOSfile.bin`) setting and dynamically generate a "freeztp_ios_upgrade" file containing the name of that .bin or .tar file.
 This "freeztp_ios_upgrade" file is then sent to the switch to be downloaded.
   - **Step 2.3:** The switch reads the file and determines what .bin or .tar file it should download as its upgrade image.
 Once determined, the switch sends a TFTP download request to ZTP for that .bin or .tar filename .
   - **Step 2.4:** If the .bin or .tar file does not exist, the switch abandons the upgrade attempt and proceeds to **Step 3**.
 If the .bin or .tar file does exist, then the ZTP server allows the switch to download it with TFTP.